blockai-unofficial/openpublish-state-engine/README.md

 It is recommended to have bitcoind running locally to the state engine and to use [```rpc-common-blockchain```](https://github.com/blockai/rpc-common-blockchain) in production.

-If you can't run bitcoind in production, Blockai runs a public-access Open Publish web service.
-Please see [```openpublish-state```](https://github.com/blockai/openpublish-state) for more information.

 ## Open Publish Operations Store

 The Open Publish state engine need a place to store and query valid registration and transfer operations as well as a place to store valid tips.